-Projects Rehabilitation of existing developments and/or irregularly shaped parcels unable to that can not comply with the minimum criteria of this division may demonstrate how the requirements can, to the greatest extent possible, be more effectively accomplished through an alternate landscape betterment plan.
+Projects that can not comply with the criteria of this division may demonstrate how the requirements can be more effectively accomplished through an alternate landscape betterment plan.
 Alternative, creative designs are encouraged for difficult sites for landscape design, including but not limited to "in-fill" developments, existing developments, and irregularly shaped parcels.
-The aApproval of the an alternate landscape betterment plan is at the Director's discretion and may include conditions to ensure that the overall landscape design complies with the intent of this division.
+The approval of the alternate landscape betterment plan is at the Development Services Director's discretion and may include conditions to ensure that the overall landscape design complies with the intent of this division.

-The following conditions must be met:

-(1) The plan may not deviate from must provide the minimum open space requirements of section 10-415.
+- The following conditions must be met: - (1) The plan may not deviate from must provide the minimum open space requirements of section 10-415.